Least Redundant Gated Recurrent Neural Network: Method

 \section{Method}

 In this section, we introduce the Deep Memory Update (DMU) module.
-It is a~neural module with memory designed to have the following properties: \begin{enumerate} \item Its memory state can undergo arbitrary nonlinear transformation from one moment to another. \item The problem of gradient vanishing/exploding is avoided. \item The block can easily preserve its memory state from one moment of time to another. \end{enumerate}
+It is a~neural module with memory designed to have the following properties: \begin{enumerate} \item Its memory state can undergo an arbitrary nonlinear transformation from one moment to another. \item The module can easily preserve its memory state from one moment of time to another. \item Its learning is relatively fast and stable. \end{enumerate}